yuyingyeh/OptiX-PathTracer/README.md

 ## Directional Lights
 - Physically-based correct implementation
-- Put directional light as the same directions where the area lights originally orient
+- Put directional light as the same directions where the area lights are originally oriented.

 Only Area Light            |  Only Directional Light   | 1 Area + 2 Directional    | 2 Area + 1 Directional
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: